WHAT TO DO WHEN CONSTIPATED ON THE TOILET | 6 STEPS

 • Finally, push your rectum hard to evacuate the stool.

-Repeat these steps until you feel the stool tickling inside the anus.
-When you feel the stool near the anus, put all the pressure on that specific area.
+Repeat these steps until you feel the stool tickling inside the rectum and anus.
+When you sense the stool near the anus, put all the pressure on that specific area.

-If all of the symptoms mentioned above affect you or get worse, try to have a diet with more liquid foods.
+If the symptoms mentioned above appear, try to eat more liquid foods.

 6. TAKE A PAUSE